konnov/protocols-made-fun/_posts/2024-06-24-solarkraft-part4.md

 <details>
 <summary> <b>Are direct monitors enough?</b></summary>

 <p>You may have guessed the answer: we believe NO!
-And here is an (incomplete) list of whys:</p>
+And here is an (incomplete) list of reasons why:</p>

 <ol>
 <li> A method may have a side effect, which was overlooked by the spec author.
-E.g. a boolean flag is set, which in another method allows to direct funds to another account.</li>
+E.g. a boolean flag gets set, which allows the redirection of funds to another account in a different method.</li>
-<li> Code evolves, but the spec stays as is; as a result a side effect above is introduced unintentionally, with the stale spec not accounting for it.</li>
+<li> Code evolves, but the spec stays as is; as a result a side effect, like the one above, is introduced unintentionally, with the stale spec not accounting for it.</li>
-<li> Internal state component is modified in multiple methods, in different ways.
-The specification about how the component should be updated is scattered in multiple places, and loopholes may easily creep in.</li>
+<li> The same internal state component is modified by multiple methods, in different ways.
+The specification of how the component should be updated is scattered across multiple places, and loopholes may easily creep in.</li>
 <li> An invariant which is preserved by the method of this contract, is violated by a method from another contract.
 As no specs are written or monitored for this other contract, no violation is detected.</li>
 </ol>